onflow/cadence/docs/language.md

 > 🚧 Status: Access control is not implemented yet.

 Access control allows making certain parts of the program accessible/visible and making other parts inaccessible/invisible.

+In Flow and Cadence, there are two types of access control
+    1. Access control between accounts using capability security.
+Within Flow, a caller is not able to access an object unless it owns the object or has a specific reference to that object.
+This means that nothing is truly public by default.
+Other accounts can not read or write the objects in an account unless the owner of the account has granted them access by providing references to the objects.
+    2. Access control within programs using `private` and `public` keywords.
+Assuming the caller has a valid reference that satisfies the first type of access control, these keywords further govern how access is controlled.

+The high-level reference-based security (point 1 above) will be covered in a later section.
+For now, it is assumed that all callers have complete access to the objects in the descriptions and examples.

 Top-level declarations (variables, constants, functions, structures, resources, interfaces) and fields (in structures, and resources) are either private or public.

 - **Private** means the declaration is only accessible/visible in the current and inner scopes.